playht/playht-nodejs-sdk/README.md

 console.log('The url for the audio file is', audioUrl);
 ```

+### PlayHT 1.0 Voices

+Lifelike voices ideal for expressive and conversational content.
+English Only.

-If you want a PlayHT 1.0 voice instead:
+To generate audio with a PlayHT 1.0 voice:

 ```javascript
 import * as PlayHT from 'playht';